Daan Park metro station

-The Taipei Metro Daan Park station is a metro station on the Red Line located beneath Xinyi Rd, Sec.
+The Taipei Metro Daan Park station is a metro station on the Tamsui–Xinyi line located beneath Xinyi Rd, Sec.
 3 between Xinsheng South Rd. and Jianguo South Rd. in Da'an District, Taipei, Taiwan.
-It is located at the northern end of the Daan Forest Park for which it is named after.
+It is located at the northern end of the Daan Forest Park for which it is named.
 The station was opened on 24 November 2013.

 Station overview

-The two-level, underground station with an island platform.
-It has a naturally-lit hall and sunken garden.
+The two-level, underground station has an island platform, a naturally-lit hall and a sunken garden.
 The naturally-lit hall has two light towers and a light hallway.
 The sunken garden connects to the hall and has a ring-shaped corridor, pond, cascade and a circular plaza.
 The station also has an underground parking lot.

 An earlier draft for the station's design did not include the waterfall and sunken, ring-shaped corridor design, though it still maintained the sunken plaza within the station lobby.